nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.

-Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.
+Given below is an example usage scenario and how undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `VersionedAddressBook` will be initialized with the initial location book state, and the `currentStatePointer` pointing to that single location book state.